 A classic Venn diagram is a great way to show where two things differ and where they overlap.
 If a typical Venn diagram seems too boring, you can spice it up by using brightly contrasting colors and icons.

-For example, this venn diagram template uses icons to emphasize each point in the circles:
+For example, this Venn diagram template uses icons to emphasize each point in the circles:

 Venn Diagram Comparison Infographic Templates